kennethlarotyamat/project16/media/text/translationFiles/rds1.md

 2

-Look: in your eyes I see
+Listen: in your eyes I sense
-an air of a genteel woman
+an air of a genteel woman, even the sun itself bathes in the aura of you spectacular fierceness!

 * * * * *